astronomer/astronomer/bin/functional-tests/README.md

 ### test_versioning.py

 This test file makes assertions about versioning:
-  - This version should not already by published
   - Patch versions support downgrade and upgrade
   - Versioning is in a valid configuration